 Julia Dunn Goodhouse is an avid home cook with special interests in recipe development, health and nutrition.
 Most recently as a public relations professional, she managed accounts for clients in transportation, retail, local government, and commercial real estate industries.
 For four years she was a volunteer and eventually a staff member for a nonprofit organization dedicated to sustainable agriculture and education.
 She also spent over five years in film and television production.
 She is a graduate from Loyola Marymount University, Los Angeles, CA, with a degree in Communication Arts.
-She is a founding board member of Nurture (www.nurtureyourfamily.org), and activiely teaches classes for Nurture adult participants.
+She is a founding board member of Nurture.

 Food professional and avid gardener Elizabeth Matlin has been playing in the dirt since childhood.
 Thanks to a bachelor’s degree in food/nutrition and a twist of fate, she landed in cookbook publishing where she worked as an editor and executive.
 Today, she freelances from home in her bunny slippers editing and developing recipes, and writing about food.
-(Yes, she and her husband eat very well and workout a lot!)
-While Elizabeth has been growing herbs and flowers forever, she started planting vegetables eight years ago when she acquired a plot at Wilmette’s community garden.
+(Yes, she and her husband eat very well and workout a lot!).
+While Elizabeth has been growing herbs and flowers forever, she started planting vegetables over a decade ago when she acquired a plot at Wilmette’s community garden (Illinois).
 The merging of cook and vegetable gardener has been pure joy!
-Our Garden Tales Blog followed Elizabeth’s earthy, seasonal adventures in 2010 at both her community plot and backyard garden, where she continues to grow herbs, flowers and vegetables in pots.
-(For more on Elizabeth’s gardening story and her tips for beginning vegetable gardeners, check out the March 2009 issue of Healthy Kids Monthly Newsletter.)
+For more on Elizabeth’s gardening story and her tips for beginning vegetable gardeners, check out the March 2009 issue of Healthy Kids Monthly Newsletter.)

-Elizabeth is a mother of three small children who is passionate about cooking and creating healthy, delicious meals for her family.
+Elizabeth is a mother of three children who is passionate about cooking and creating healthy, delicious meals for her family.
 Like most moms, she is has limited time to spend grocery shopping or in the kitchen so she is always looking for ways to simplify the process.
 Elizabeth writes a blog, Simple Dinners For Less (http://simpledinnersforless.blogspot.com ), where she posts dinner menus and recipes with ingredients that are on sale in the local grocery stores, and shares her tips for saving time and money while getting dinner on the table.
-It is her passion that lead her to Nurture where she leads classes for young children and teens.
+Elizabeth selects specific content from her blogspot to post on Healthy Kids Ideas Exchange’s Healthy Recipes.
 Elizabeth spent many priceless years in the kitchen with her mother and grandmother and she believes that every child should learn to cook for themselves.
 It is one of the keys to fighting childhood obesity and nothing brings a family together like food!
 She hopes to inspire children and adults to get in their kitchens and discover the joy of cooking.